Garry Kasparov, world chess champion, is launching a new chess playing portal with Vivendi

-Having spent years selling chess to the global public, Garry Kasparov is now marketing his own platform amid a surge in popularity for the sport.
+After spending years selling chess to the global public, Garry Kasparov is now marketing his own digital platform amid a surge in popularity for the sport.

 Garry Kasparov calls himself “the first knowledge worker to have their job threatened by a machine”.
 He’s not bitter, however.
 “We shouldn’t cry over spilled milk.”